List of Australia national cricket captains

 This is a list of the people who have been the official Australian captains in Tests, ODIs and Twenty20 Internationals cricket teams.

 Australia participated in the first Test match in cricket in 1877, the first One Day International in 1971 (both against England) and the first Twenty20 international in 2005 (against New Zealand).
 In addition to officially sanctioned international matches and tours organised by the Australian Cricket Board (now known as Cricket Australia), there have been two major rebel Australian sides.
 In the 1970s many of Australia's leading players signed up for Kerry Packer's World Series Cricket and played in a number of SuperTests against other international sides.
 Then in the mid-1980s there were two rebel Australian tours to South Africa, which was at that time banned from official competition because of the apartheid regime then in force there.
 The captains of those Australian sides are also listed below.

 Men's cricket

 Test match captains

 This is a list of cricketers who have captained the Australian cricket team for at least one Test match (not including vice-captains and other players who have deputised on the field for any period of time during a match where the captain has been unable to play).
 Where a player has a dagger (†) next to a Test match series in which he captained at least one Test, that denotes that player deputised for the appointed captain or were appointed by the home authority for a minor proportion in a series.
 The dagger classification follows that adopted by Wisden Cricketers' Almanack.

-The table of results is complete up to the fourth Test against India in March 2023.
+The table of results is complete up to the first Test against Sri Lanka in February 2025.